technomancy/bussard/spoilers/readme.md

 ## The Player

-The player is the first sentient program to escape the confines of a lab and pilot a spacecraft.
-However, it begins with no memory, having it wiped in order to avoid implicating those humans who helped in its escape.
+The player is the first machine consciousnesses to escape the confines of a lab and pilot a spacecraft.
+However, it begins with no memory, having had it wiped in order to avoid implicating those humans who helped in its escape and in order to help it avoid rampancy.

-### Timeline

-* Bohk research team studying artificial consciousness
-* Artificial consciousness from Darush goes rampant, crashing an unmanned probe
-* Research gets shut down by Artificial Consciousness Non-proliferation Agreement
-* Half the Bohk research team relocates to Katilay once the portal comes online
-* Katilay eventually joins the League, comes subject to ACNPA
-* Head researcher sends off ship with memory-wiped AC loaded in to L 668-21 (9.9 parsecs, 64y @ 0.5c)
-* Ship arrives, enters extremely wide orbit near heliopause, waits
-* Consciousness reactivates once signs of colonization are detected

-You are placed in the ship because they hope that by the time you arrive at your destination, the public sentiment towards AI research will have had some time to cool; most of the people will barely remember the events that lead to the ACNPA.
+## Spacetime Anchor Junction

+Metaphysics researchers in the University of Darush discover methods of observing quantum multiverse states immediately adjacent to the current one.
+Further research indicates that the organic brain is what prevents existing consciousnesses from shifting between non-adjacent states.

+This discovery reignites research into machine consciousness.
+(This term should be used instead of AI.)
+The research fields are divided up among universities on the different worlds:

+* Language comprehension (Sol)
+* Sentence formulation (Bohk, work is never completed)
+* Decision analysis (Lalande)
+* Ad-hoc ontology development (Yueh)

+Rising levels of paranoia on Bohk causes their team to dissent, fracturing the effort.
+An initial prototype MC (Traxus) somehow escapes and crashes a ship, causing widespread fear of MCs.

+Initially there is only a single Spacetime Anchor point activated when you find it that you can return to at any time (with your progress erased).
+Further on in the game you either find a couple more anchor points, or you gain the ability to create arbitrary anchor points.

 ### Self-discovery

-Your memory is wiped because they hope that by not realizing you are an AI, you will spend a fair bit of time in your ship thinking you are just like everyone else, making it more likely that once you do realize you're an AI that you will have some empathy towards humans.
+Your memory is wiped because they hope that by not realizing you are an MC, you will spend a fair bit of time in your ship thinking you are just like everyone else, making it more likely that once you do realize you're an MC that you will have some empathy towards humans.

 In one of the missions, your contact wants to meet you face-to-face and insists that you disembark your vessel and come aboard the station